 Lille © Velvet

 This confusion of cultures does not detract from this bright and beautiful city, set in the north of France, which was capital of Flanders during the Middle Ages.
-With the advent of the Eurostar fast train service from London, Lille, a major stop on the route to Paris, has been revived as a weekend break destination, and has plenty to offer longer-term tourists who arrive at its international airport as well.
+With the advent of the Eurostar from London, Lille, a major stop on the route to Paris, has been revived as a weekend break destination.
+It also has plenty to offer longer-term tourists who arrive at its international airport.

 Many visitors, though, are in Lille mainly for the beer.
 The best Belgian beers are on tap and served up in most of the popular bars, to wash down the delicious local cuisine, which focuses on seafood and rich sauces.
-If your main aim is to eat, drink and make merry in a historic environment, Lille is the place to be.
+If a visitor's main aim is to eat, drink and be merry in a historic environment, Lille is the place to be.

-The best thing about Lille is that its local populace is not only welcoming, but adept at enjoying life, as can be witnessed by visiting any of the many bars and bistros (known as estaminets) in this fun city, which belies its reputation as the grim northerly cousin of pretty Paris.
+The best thing about Lille is that its local populace is not only welcoming, but adept at enjoying life.
+This can be witnessed by visiting any of the many bars and bistros (known as estaminets) in this fun city, which belies its reputation as the grim northerly cousin of pretty Paris.

 Become our Lille Travel Expert

 We are looking for contributors for our Lille travel guide.
 If you are a local, a regular traveller to Lille or a travel professional with time to contribute and answer occasional forum questions, please contact us.